jonathansick/MoAstro/doc/intro.rst

 Introduction
 ------------

-moastro is testbed for MongoDB in astronomy data analysis systems.
+Mo'Astro is testbed for MongoDB in astronomy data analysis systems.